 Each application that passes initial screening (Step 1) is evaluated by a panel of independent peer reviewers.
 AMS makes every attempt to match reviewers with applications in their areas of expertise.
 Each reviewer signs a conflict of interest and confidentiality agreement regarding any assigned proposals.
 The peer review panels evaluate their assigned proposals using instructions prepared by AMS officials.
-Individual reviewers confer with other team members to derive a consensus score.
-The consensus review serves as the basis for awarding and allocating grant funds and focuses on strengths and weaknesses of each proposal.
+Individual reviewers score applications and then confer with other panel members.
+The scoring and discussion serve as the basis for awarding and allocating grant funds and focuses on strengths and weaknesses of each proposal.